SeanSteinle/cs690-p2/README.md

 - Train a long policy (~5,000 steps or until convergence!)
 - Test on 3-4 different maps (Carla maps like town1, town2, etc. then our map)
 - Capture images of our policy training, testing.
 Jot down basic behavior for shahriar to elaborate on in report.
+    - this will require finding the car on the map! i haven't been able to do this!

 ### Paper Writeup